Liriel/traceway/README.md

 - [**Concepts**](https://docs.tracewayapp.com/learn) — How tracing, exception grouping, metrics, and alerts work
 - [**Embedded Mode**](https://docs.tracewayapp.com/learn/embedded-mode) — Run Traceway inside your Go app

+## Contribute

+Contributions are welcome — pull requests get reviewed and merged.
+If you're not sure where to start or want to discuss an idea first, [open an issue](https://github.com/tracewayapp/traceway/issues) and we'll talk it through.

 ## Links

 - [Website](https://tracewayapp.com)